Alizaaaja4/Project_Py-Ver.2/README.md

 Project : Py-Ver.2

 RegisHub is a smart app specifically designed to help prospective students gauge and calculate their chances of being accepted into the official school of choice.
-With RegisHub, users can enter their profile information, including academic achievements, extracurricular experience, and recommendations, then the app will use intelligent algorithms to analyze and assess their acceptance potential.
+With RegisHub, users can enter their profile information, including academic achievements, and recommendations, then the app will use intelligent algorithms to analyze and assess their acceptance potential.

 Developer :
 - [Aliza Nurfitrian Meizahra ](https://github.com/Alizaaaja4) [ALL]